Ballads and Broadsides in Britain, 1500-1800

 Patricia Fumerton's profile page on the University of California at Santa Barbara website.

-Anita Guerrini has a profile page on the Oregon State University website and a blog
+Anita Guerrini has a website

 Visit Kris McAbee's profile page on the University of Arkansas at Little Rock website